lefthandwriter/ChargePointAPI/readme.md

 The database schema can be found in a Google Slide (here)[https://docs.google.com/presentation/d/1P1bULtDGcgMSYChIWzFjT7LfT-BbQs-qWxjKsioeGKc/edit?usp=sharing].

 ## Example
-(Todo: populate the Notebooks folder with a Jupyter notebook)
+See Notebooks folder for an Exploratory Jupyter notebook.
+I was making use of plotnine, a Python package that is built to mimic ggplot (R).

 ## Package Dependencies
 1. [Zeep](https://github.com/mvantellingen/python-zeep)